 Regulated markets and MTFs are not allowed to execute client orders against proprietary capital.

-As opposite to MTFs and OTFs, regulated markets are characterized by the fact that the operating of this type of multilateral system does not represent an investment activity or service.
+As opposite to MTFs and OTFs, regulated markets are characterized by the fact that the operating this type of multilateral system does not represent an investment activity or service.

 The fifth sentence of recital 7 of MiFIR explains that regulated markets (similarly to MTFs) are not obliged to operate a ‘technical’ system for matching orders and should be able to operate other trading protocols including systems whereby users are able to trade against quotes they request from multiple providers.